xofaye/frnt/deliverables/iteration-02.plan.md

     - Clarify why renting furniture is desirable compared to owning furniture.
     - Clarify the IRL workflow of furniture transportation/delivery.
     - Consider options to limit seller/buyer liability for damages to items in transaction.
+* Prepare for team demo
-* Create a minimum viable product by implementing the following features:
+    - Create a minimum viable product by implementing the following features:
         - User Registration
-        - Post
-            - Username
-            - First Name
-            - Last Name
-            - E-mail Address
-            - Address
-            - Short Biography
         - User Profile
-        - Post
-            - Edit profile
-        - Delete
-            - Profile ID
         - Rate Transaction
-        - Post (per transaction)
-            - Rater User ID
-            - Ratee User ID
-            - Rating
-    - Listing for furniture
+        - List furniture
-        - Post
-            - Title
-            - Description
-            - Condition
-            - Tag
-            - Picture
-            - Pricing
-        - Get
-            - Listing ID
-            - return: info
-        - Delete
-            - Listing
-        - Edit
-            - Edit Posting
-    - Search for furniture
+        - Search furniture
-        - Get
-            - Query Params {$Type, $MinPrice, $MaxPrice, $Style {...}, etc }
-            - return: Listing IDs

-    - Bid for furniture
+        - Bid on furniture
         - Schedule delivery

-* Prepare a demo of the product MVP
+    - Prepare a demo of the product MVP
-    - Write demo script;
+        - Write demo script
-    - Produce a video version of the demo.
+        - Produce a video of the demo.

 #### Artifacts

-> * Describe the artifacts (diagrams, interactive mock-ups, wireframes, actual code, etc.) that you are planning to produce by the end of (and during) this iteration.
+  * A functional prototype of the website:
+    * Data model
+    * Database schema
+    * Backend & frontend code for the features listed above (under goals and tasks)
+  * Demo video:
+    * Video / narrative script
+    * Screencast demo of the prototype showcasing implemented features

+* Backend
+    * Live endpoints
+        *  Registration and user profile editing
+        *  Add listing
+        *  View listing
+        *  Listings search

+* Frontend
+    * Views
+        *   Landing Page
+        *  Dashboard
+        *  User Profile
+        *  Listing
+        *  Purchase

+* Database
+    * Models
+        * Listing
+        * Profile
->  * Be precise.
+        * Location
->    For example: "Build the website" is not precise at all, but "Build a static home page and upload it somewhere, so that it is publicly accessible" is much clearer.`